Can you cook protein powder?

 Most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.
 They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
 Unlike real foods, protein concentrates and isolates are missing the nutrients that make food taste good.
 If you have ever had a protein shake with a chalky aftertaste, you know exactly what I am talking about.

-Our protein powders, on the other hand, are made with egg whites and chickpeas.
-Egg whites are simply broken, pasteurized, and dried before becoming protein powder.
+Instead of protein concentrates or isolates, we use egg whites and almonds.
+Egg whites are simply pasteurized and dried before becoming protein powder.
 Almonds are just roasted, pressed, and ground.
 Minimally-processed ingredients like these have natural flavor and aftertaste.

 2) No artificial sweeteners or stevia.